jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 ## *Overview of Project*

-### Background: The client's (Louise) play "Fever" came close to its fundraising goal in a short amount of time and would like to compare how her project fared with other campaigns.

-### Purpose: This data analysis was performed to assess how other campaigns' fund raising goals compares to Louise's play in relation to their launch dates and their funding goals.
+### A data analysis was performed to assess how other campaigns' fund raising goals fared with the client's (Louise) play "Fever" in relation to their launch dates and their funding goals.

 ## *Analysis and Challenges*